Western Australia Police Force: 2002 Royal Commission into WA Police integrity

 In 2003, largely as a result of the findings of the Royal Commission, a permanent investigative Corruption and Crime Commission was established by the Government of Western Australia.

 History of racism

-On 12 July 2018, in a NAIDOC Week address, Police Commissioner Chris Dawson formally acknowledged a "history of racism or 'unconscious bias'" and publicly apologised to Aboriginal people for past mistreatment, urging his officers to treat Aboriginal people the same as they would a person of another race or background.
+On 12 July 2018, in a NAIDOC Week address, Police Commissioner Chris Dawson formally acknowledged a "history of racism or 'unconscious bias'" and publicly apologised to Aboriginal people for past mistreatment, sharing he "[he wants] this to be a real movement in which we are going to act and police differently than we have in the past ... [and] we want to treat Aboriginal people as all people should be treated."

-Attorney-General for Western Australia, John Quigley, said in June 2020 that there was "systematic discrimination" against Indigenous Australians in the Western Australian justice system.
-Statistically, Indigenous people were far more likely to be stopped and questioned by police than non-Indigenous, more likely to be arrested if charged by police and less likely to get bail.
-Imprisonment of Indigenous people in WA was 4.1 per cent, compared with 2.6 nationally.
-The number of Indigenous adults going to prison, and young people being held in detention was still increasing, although the rate of imprisonment had slowed.
-He said that legislative reforms were being planned.
-WA has a higher number of Aboriginal deaths in custody since 1991 than any other state or territory.
+In June 2020, Western Australian Attorney-General, John Quigley, made comments to SBS News ahead of a Black Lives Matter rally in Perth, marking "systematic discrimination" against Indigenous Australians in the state's justice system.
+Quigley closed by saying that legislative reforms were being planned.